node-apn/node-apn/doc/notification.markdown

 ## Class: apn.Notification

-A `Notification` enapsulates data to be sent to a device and handles JSON encoding for transmission.
+A `Notification` encapsulates data to be sent to a device and handles JSON encoding for transmission.
 See the [payload documentation][pl] for more details.

 ### Initialization